-- Murdoch requires minimum scores of 140 Written English (160 for Engineering) and 135 Multiple Choice (higher of Quantitative and Verbal).
+- Murdoch requires minimum scores of 140 Written English (160 for Engineering) and 135 Multiple Choice (higher of Quantitative and Verbal) (145 for Engineering).
 Attainment of 140 Written English will satisfy Murdoch's English competency requirement.

 - UWA require minimum scores of 160 Written English and 140 Multiple Choice (Verbal).
 Attainment of 140 in both Written English and Multiple Choice (Verbal) will satisfy UWA's English competency requirement.